mlgagliardi1/Syllabus_Project/README.md

   * Make Up Policy
   * Course Schedule

+## Notes from the developer
+  This project was intended to be utilized with the packages in requirements.txt (see main directory).
+Please install the associated packages into a virtual environment.

 ## Affiliations
   This project is being developed under the supervision of Dr. Hossain of Indiana University.